nogas404/morning/README.md

 this program is using some packages, you can find all of them in [requirements.txt](requirements.txt)

 ### Per package acknowledgements
-each program may also have some link to some sources, I recommend you to check them out, because they are pretty helpful (at least to me)
+each script/program/file may also have links to some resources, I recommend to you to check them out, because they are pretty helpful (at least to me)